Discourse (software): Plugins

-The discourse team maintains a list of both official and community contributed plugins on the official support forum.
+The Discourse team maintains a list of both official and community contributed plugins on the official support forum.

 Themes

-The Discourse theme system allows admins to fully customize the client side application.
-Themes can modify the layout of pages, add new functionality and add additional styles to any element in the interface.
+The Discourse theme system allows admins to customize the client side application.
+Themes can modify the layout of pages, add new functionality, and add additional styles to any element in the interface.

 API

-Discourse is backed by a full REST API.
-The developers maintain a starting guide on the support forum as well as documentation for the API endpoints.
+Discourse has a REST API.
+The developers maintain a getting-started guide on the support forum as well as documentation for the API endpoints.

 Security

 The developers welcome peer audits of the open source code and encourage reporting security issues.
 They maintain a vulnerability disclosure program at Hacker One.

 DiscourseHub

 DiscourseHub is the official, open source Discourse application for Android and iOS devices.
 It allows users to keep track of new and unread posts and notifications across multiple Discourse sites.
 Real-time push notifications are native for officially hosted Discourse forums.

-Server requirements

-The officially-provided, x86 64 Linux, Docker images are the supported method for installing Discourse.
-Discourse uses a custom "launcher" script to configure the containers.

-The Docker-based distribution includes the web server (which is based on nginx and Unicorn), database system (PostgreSQL), cache (Redis), and background processing services (Sidekiq).

-Discourse requires an outgoing MTA and does not provide one itself.

-Discourse also supports, but does not require, the ability to receive email.
-Discourse provides an optional Docker image for an incoming-only MTA, and supports receiving email via POP3 or IMAP.